nagajaideep/OIBSIP_TASK1/README.md

 4.Continue guessing until you either guess the number correctly or have used up all 5 trials 5.If you guess the number correct, the program will print THE BELOW MESSAGE Congratulations!
 You have guessed the correct number.
-6.If you are unable to guess the number, the program will reveal the number.
+6.If you are unable to guess the number, the program will reveal the number